Bread Dad

 • Please read the tips below to avoid common muffin mistakes & to learn about different variations that you can make with these muffins.

-Helpful Tips – No Butter Banana Muffins Recipe (Banana Muffins with Oil)
+Helpful Tips – No Butter Banana Muffins (Moist Banana Bread Muffins)

 • The tips below are designed to help muffin “novices” and/or people with limited baking experience.

-• This recipe is part of Bread Dad’s series on easy Banana Bread Recipes & related variations.
+• This recipe is part of Bread Dad’s series on Easy Muffin Recipes such as chocolate chip banana muffins, blueberry banana muffins and eggless banana muffins.

-• This no butter muffin recipe is the “muffin version” of our very popular No Butter Banana Bread.
+• This no butter muffin recipe is the muffin version of my very popular No Butter Banana Bread.

-• You should use a neutral flavored vegetable oil (i.e. corn or canola oil) in order to make these no butter banana muffins.
-A strong flavored oil (i.e. olive oil or peanut oil) may negatively impact the banana bread muffin taste.
+• You should use a neutral flavored vegetable oil (e.g. corn or mild olive oil) in order to make these no butter banana muffins.
+A strong flavored oil (e.g. peanut oil or extra virgin olive oil) may negatively impact the banana bread muffin taste.

 • Economic Benefit – Given the lower relative cost of many vegetable oils versus butter (on an ounce-to-ounce basis), it is often cheaper to use vegetable oil instead butter in order to make baked goods.
 Therefore, no butter muffin recipes may help to lower your baking bills during times of economic uncertainty.

-• In my opinion, muffins made with oil also have the benefit of being moister than muffins made with butter.
+• In my opinion, muffins with oil also have the benefit of being MOISTER than muffins made with butter.
 Vegetable oil is a liquid at room temperature whereas butter is a solid at room temperature.

-• When selecting a vegetable oil for these banana muffins, please read the label on the vegetable oil container if you are trying to reduce saturated fat.
-Be aware that some vegetable oils contain a lot of saturated fat.
+• When selecting a cooking oil for these banana muffins, please read the label on the cooking oil container if you are trying to reduce saturated fat.
+Be aware that some cooking oils contain a lot of saturated fat.

-• Use RIPE bananas for improved taste.
+• Use RIPE bananas for the best flavor.
 Ripe bananas are soft and the exterior peel is usually yellow with small black & brown spots.
 Hard yellow/green(ish) bananas are too starchy and have less banana flavor.

 • Make sure to use 3 large bananas (not 3 medium bananas).
 Otherwise, your banana bread muffins without butter might turn out to be a little dry.

-• Use 1 1/2 cups of mashed bananas to be EXACT.
-This will help to prevent the muffins from being too dry or too wet.
+• Use 1 1/2 cups of mashed bananas to be EXACT (and for the best & most consistent results).
+This will help to prevent the banana bread muffins from being too dry or too wet.
+Why?
+Because bananas vary in size and these size variations can throw off recipes.

-• You can make these moist banana muffins even “moister” & more delicious by adding juicy berries such as blueberries & cranberries.
+• Optional – You can make these moist banana muffins even “moister” & more delicious by adding juicy berries such as blueberries & cranberries.

-• Optional – To enhance this “basic” banana muffins with oil recipe, you can stir in 1 1/2 cups of your family’s favorite dessert ingredient (i.e. chocolate chips, chopped walnuts, blueberries, etc.) into the batter after you have completely mixed all of the other ingredients.
+• Optional – To enhance this “basic” banana muffins with oil recipe, you can stir in 1 cup of your family’s favorite dessert ingredient (e.g. chocolate chips or chopped walnuts) into the batter after you have completely mixed all of the other ingredients.

 • Optional – If your bananas are not super ripe, some people like to add 1 teaspoon of ground cinnamon in order to “cover up” the missing banana flavor.

-• Visitors – What do you add to your muffins in order to make them special?
-Chocolate chips, cranberries, chopped nuts, sprinkles, etc.?
-Help beginning muffin makers by leaving your muffin “upgrade” tips in the recipe comment section below.
+• Visitors – What do you add to your banana muffins in order to make them special?
+Chocolate chips, cranberries, chopped nuts, sprinkles, different flavor extracts, etc.?
+Help beginning muffin makers by leaving your banana bread muffin “upgrade” tips in the comment section below.

 • There are a variety of ways to pour the batter into the muffin trays.
 For example, you can scoop with a spoon (while using another spoon to scrape off the batter into the muffin tray), use a small cup and spoon, use an ice cream scoop with a trigger release, use a homemade “pastry bag” to squeeze the batter into the muffin liners, etc.